corvasto/codecogs-latex-chrome-extension/README.md

 ## Installation
 I don't have Google account for publishing this extension on Chrome Web Store, but if you want to install it from the source, it's easy.
-- Download this source code.
+- Download this source code as ZIP file (click the green button above).
 Unzip it somewhere.
 - Go to Chrome extensions settings (or just go to url bar: type chrome://extensions and hit enter).
 - Activate developer mode.
 - Click "Load Unpack" button and choose the folder where you put the source code.